 Medigap plans are sold by private insurance companies licensed by the Arizona Office of Insurance Regulation; these companies are authorized to sell Medigap plans.
-All plans must provide identical benefits – only the costs vary from provider to provider because each company sets its rates.
+All plans must provide identical benefits – the costs, benefits, and customer service vary from carrier to carrier, and each company sets its rates.

 There are 10 different types of Medigap Plans available in Arizona: A through G and K through N — every insurer must carry at least Plan A but may offer more than one plan if desired.

 There are 10 Medicare Supplement plans, but there may be only a portion for you to choose from.
 That’s because plans that include coverage for the Part B deductible are no longer taking new enrollments for people who turned 65 on or after January 1, 2020.
 If you turned 65 before then, you still have the option to enroll in Plan C and Plan F.